 The general content of the easement, as to the benefit or utilisation of the land by the holder of the mining concession, and the limitation or restriction in the domain of the servient tenement's owner, gives ground to several kinds of easements that may be created depending on the benefit or utilisation pursued.

-The identification certificate contains a warning (as provided for in the Regulations to the Mining Law, and in accordance with Article 57, Paragraph II of the Mining Law) to the effect that any person without mining rights that prevents or hinders the survey works on the lot that forms the subject matter of the application shall be fined an amount of between 10 and 2,000 times the general minimum wage in effect in the Federal District.
+The identification certificate contains a warning (as provided for in the Regulations to the Mining Law, and in accordance with Article 57, Paragraph II of the Mining Law) to the effect that any person without mining rights who prevents or hinders the survey work on the lot that forms the subject matter of the application shall be fined an amount of between 10 and 2,000 times the general minimum wage in effect in the Federal District.

-An ejido property is land that has been provided to a population or that is incorporated into the ejido regime.
+Ejido property is land that has been provided to a population or that is incorporated into the ejido regime.
 Ejido properties are classified as:

-- a land for human settlement;
+- land for human settlement;

-- b parcelled land; and
+- parcelled land; and

-- c land of common use.
+- land for common use.

 In the case of a private property, the Mining Law sets out the steps to be followed to obtain a limitation or burden thereon.

 In cases where the property to be accessed belongs to an ejido or agrarian community, the application must be filed before the mining authorities.
-Once the file is complete and the legal requirements are met, the file must be transferred to the Ministry of the Agrarian Reform to continue the process in accordance with Articles 93 to 97 of the Agrarian Law (and any other related and applicable articles).
+Once the filing is complete and the legal requirements are met, the file must be transferred to the Ministry of Agrarian Reform to continue the process in accordance with Articles 93 to 97 of the Agrarian Law (and any other related and applicable articles).

-The Ejidatarios’ Meeting is the ejido body with the authority to classify such land within the total surface of the land corresponding to the ejido; likewise, it is entitled to approve the execution of agreements with the purpose of granting the use of common-use land to third parties.
+The Ejidatarios' Meeting is the ejido body with the authority to classify such land within the total surface of the land corresponding to the ejido; likewise, it is entitled to approve the execution of agreements with the purpose of granting the use of common land to third parties.